 Passengers can walk from the wharf to the adjacent ferry terminal, where shore excursion departures are staged.
 A team of local volunteers welcome and help passengers as they leave tenders and provide a visitor information service in the tour staging area and around Penneshaw township.
 The sights and experiences of Kangaroo Island are best accessed via shore excursions.
-Although, some hire cars are available (pre-booking is essential) but there is no public transport on the Island.
-A small, free shuttle bus for passengers with limited mobility is available to help them access the nearby sights in Penneshaw including the town artisan markets at the local oval.
+Although, some hire cars are available (prebooking is essential) but there is no public transport on the island.
+A small, free shuttle bus for passengers with walking difficulties is available to help them access the nearby sights in Penneshaw.

-À  PENNESHAW ANCHORAGE CHECKLIST
+PENNESHAW ANCHORAGE CHECKLIST:

-- 0 Cruise Ship Welcome Program visitor information service
+- Cruise Ship Welcome Program visitor information service

-- 0 Town shuttle bus
+- · Town shuttle bus

-- 0 Tour coach areas
+- · Tour coach areas

-- Daylight hours shipping access to wharf
+- · Daylight hours shipping access to wharf

-- 0 Wheelchair accessibility
+- · Wheelchair accessibility

-- Toilet facilities
+- · Toilet facilities

-- O Tidal variation: 3 metres
+- · Tidal variation: 3 metres

-- 0 Purpose built pontoon and wharf for tender vessels
+- Purpose built pontoon and wharf for tender vessels

-- o Closest airport: Kingscote Airport 50km
+- · Closest airport: Kingscote Airport 50km